UNamurCSFaculty/B2Scala/README.md

 ## Requirements

-Running the sbt projects requires to have installed scala and its tool sbt.
-We have used scala version 2.12, sbt version 1.3 and java version 1.8.
+Running the sbt projects requires to have installed Scala and its tool sbt.
+We have used Scala version 2.12, sbt version 1.3 and Java version 1.8.
 However the code does not use very specific features and should run on later versions.
-To that end, the versions should be changed in the ``build.sbt`` file and ``build.properties`` file located in the subdirectory ``project``.
+To that end, note that the versions should be changed in the ``build.sbt`` file and ``build.properties`` file located in the subdirectory ``project``.

 ## Tutorial

-A companion article *the_b2scala_tool.pf* describing the tool is included in this repository.
+A companion article ``the_b2scala_tool.pdf`` describing the tool is included in this repository.
 Moreover the interested reader can find the modelling of a restaurant application in the tutorial sub-directory in this repository.
-It includes a *tutorial.pdf* file explaining how to code and deploy the code together with a scala file ``altar.scala`` containing the code.
+It includes a ``tutorial.pdf`` file explaining how to code and deploy the code together with a scala file ``altar.scala`` containing the code.

 ## Docker container

-A docker container can be found in the ``DockerContainer`` of this repository.
+A docker container can be found in the ``DockerContainer`` subdirectory of this repository.

 ## Contact